 “Life,” I grumbled.

-I hadn’t intended to sit with him and talk.
+I still wasn’t sure why he wanted to sit with me and talk.
 After all, I couldn’t give him the night of fun that he wanted.
 But the moment I saw him, his beautiful icicle-blue eyes had captured me.
 They demanded my attention every time I looked at him.
-And when I felt them on my back as I’d turned to leave the bar, I sensed them looking beyond the surface of my skin and down into my core.
+And when I felt them on my back as I’d turned to leave the bar earlier, I sensed them looking beyond the surface of my skin and down into my core.
 That was one of the reasons I’d sat back down at the bar.
 That, and my insatiable curiosity about the barcode tattoo on the underside of his wrist.
 Mostly, though, it was the look of quiet understanding in Silo’s eyes when I caught him staring at my similarly tattooed wrist.

-Before I knew it, we’d been talking for hours, mostly about things that had no meaning, like our favorite bars in the Flower District.
+And then before I knew it, we’d been talking for hours, mostly about things that had no meaning, like our favorite bars in the Flower District.
 Silo was a huge flirt and hit on me more often than not, but nothing serious.
 He always laughed when he dropped some cheesy line or batted his eyelashes, almost as if he were emphasizing that it was all a joke.
 Despite this he still occasionally fished for me to invite him back to my place, regardless of how I shut him down each time.
 Yet he continued to sit beside me and carry on our conversation after each rejection, seemingly unfazed.

 I shook my head.
 “No.”